5-k/PerfAnalyzer/README.md

 ![Screenshot](screenshots/icon.png)

 ## About the Project
-This is an Azure Devops Extension to Run Performance Test using Apache JMeter and Analyze Results.
+This is an Azure DevOps Extension to Run Performance Test using Apache JMeter and Analyze Results.

-This task enables to run Performance testng using Apache Jmeter, Analyze report and post results.
+This task enables to run Performance testing using Apache JMeter, Analyze report and post results.

-This task uses Apache Jmeter 5.5 (can be modified) and expects a valid parametrized JMX File, Any input Files, and property file for JMX.
+This task uses Apache JMeter 5.5 (can be modified) and expects a valid parametrized JMX File, Any input Files, and property file for JMX.
 The task runs the jmx files according to the configured values in JMX and uses property file and parametrizes it with the variables listed in pipeline variables.
 You can additionally use any number of user input files based on your test and mention them in property file for use.

-The pipeline task downloads your JMX, Propert File, Inpur files and then runs the JMeter task and publishes the result to build pipeline artifacts.
+The pipeline task downloads your JMX, Property File, Input files and then runs the JMeter task and publishes the result to build pipeline artifacts.

-You can additionally host the data on a web url by using the Static Website hosting capacity of Azure storage account.
+You can additionally host the data on a web URL by using the Static Website hosting capacity of Azure storage account.
 The task publishes the results to your $web container of your storage container.
 You need to enable static hosting in the storage container in order to be able to view html results.
 These results are published and ready for view immediately after test result.
 The link of hosted website is available in the logs.

 ## Latest Updates

-#### V1.3.66
+#### V1.3.67
 - Fixed Issue for Storage Account Binding Name

 #### V1.2.57